 As long as your website is relevant, user-friendly, and easy to navigate, a user will likely stay for longer, and may view several pages on your site.
 They may not make a purchase right away, but the longer you are able to keep them on your site, the more likely they are to eventually make a purchase.
 In addition, lower bounce rates and longer sessions times increase your search engine ranking statistics with Google, which increases the likelihood of your website being found.

 Now that you have an idea of how many users are visiting your site, how many times they are visiting, where they are coming from, and how long they are staying, you need to determine what they’re doing once they get there.
 Are they signing up for your newsletter?
 Downloading content?
 Requesting a quote?
 Sending a message?
-Or are they not taking any action at all?
+Or not taking any action?

 Determining the cost of your conversions and your overall return on investment is perhaps the most important KPI of all.
 If you’re spending more to get conversions than you are receiving in profits, then of course you have a problem.
 Then again, maybe you’re just breaking even.
 By measuring and analyzing all of the other KPIs for your website listed above, you can learn how to increase your overall profits by adjusting the results of these performance metrics.

 By measuring and analyzing the KPIs, it becomes easier to determine what areas of your website are functioning better than others.
 Make sure you are aware of some common KPI warning signs.
-With the right website performance tools and/or team of professionals, it makes tracking and analyzing your data simple.
+With the right website performance tools and/or team of professionals, tracking and analyzing your data is simple.